-Many individuals don’t breathe correctly because there’ve been born knowing how to do.
+Many individuals don’t breathe correctly because there’ve been born knowing how to do it.

 Diaphragmatic breathing engages the diaphragm muscles with every breath, delivering enough oxygen to the muscles.

-Every breath changes the volume of the lungs and the position of the spine, ribs, and pelvis.
+Every breath changes the lungs’ volume and the position of the spine, ribs, and pelvis.

-This ensures your core is activated preventing any muscle injuries while reducing your muscle fatigue.
+This ensures your core is activated, preventing muscle injuries while reducing muscle fatigue.

 Breathing is the most natural process in your body.

-Having techniques to utilize your body can create a strong base to improve your lifts and have more endurance.
+Having techniques to utilize your body can create a strong base to improve your lifts and increase endurance.

 4. Add Preworkout into your workout

-Preworkout is a combination of nutrients (BCAAs, Caffeine, and Nitric Oxide) that are designed to improve your body’s performance and recovery.
+A good preworkout supplement combines nutrients (BCAAs, Caffeine, and Nitric Oxide) designed to improve your body’s performance and recovery.

 This is an amino acid that boosts muscle growth and enhances physical performance.